afterroe_logo_rgb

 THE BIG QUESTION

-After Roe, Florida will ban abortions after the 15th week of pregnancy.
-2022 Bill Text FL H.B.
-5. However, the Florida Supreme Court invented an “abortion right” in 1989 in the case In Re T.W., A Minor, meaning the fight for life will not be over in Florida once Roe is overturned.
+After Roe, Florida bans abortions after a fetal heartbeat can be detected.
+S.B.
+300, 125th Reg.
+Sess.
+(Fla.
+2023).
+However, the Florida Supreme Court invented an “abortion right” in 1989 in the case In Re T.W., A Minor, which puts all abortion limitations in Florida at risk.
+This means that the fight for life is not over in Florida.
 Learn about Florida’s other abortion restrictions below.

 pregnancy-test-1194891943_bottom-fade_short